emberjs/rfcs/text/0000-router-service-computed-query-params.md

 This may need to be an observer that sets a property, depending on what information we can derive from existing computed properties.

+Ensure that setting any deeply nested value in the query params object computed property also updates the URL.

 ## How we teach this

 The `RouterService` api documentation will need to be updated with examples on how to get and set the query params.